Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Enfield had a median taxpayer income of $50,922 and an average of $57,502 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This was below the national average, with Greater Adelaide having a median income of $54,808 and an average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes for September 2025 would be approximately $55,403 (median) and $62,562 (average).
-According to Census 2021 income data, household, family and personal incomes in Enfield ranked modestly, between the 27th and 34th percentiles.
-Income analysis showed that the $1,500 - 2,999 earnings band captured 34.5% of the community (2,531 individuals), similar to the regional average of 31.8%.
-Housing affordability pressures were severe in Enfield, with only 81.8% of income remaining after housing costs, ranking at the 31st percentile.
+The suburb of Enfield has a median taxpayer income of $50,922 and an average income of $57,502 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is below the national average, with Greater Adelaide having a median income of $54,808 and an average income of $66,852.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $55,403 (median) and $62,562 (average) as of September 2025.
+Census data from 2021 shows household, family, and personal incomes in Enfield rank modestly, between the 27th and 34th percentiles.
+Income analysis reveals that 34.5% of the community earns between $1,500 and $2,999 (2,533 individuals), similar to the regional average of 31.8%.
+Housing affordability pressures are severe in Enfield, with only 81.8% of income remaining after housing costs, ranking at the 31st percentile.

 Frequently Asked Questions - Income